 Welcome to Biology

-Biology involves the study of all living systems, and their interrelationships.
 At NMSC, we believe that teaching the content within the context of current applications and developments in medical sciences is the best way to engage students.
-Students have the opportunity to participate in regular practical activities, write presentations based on peer reviewed literature for a non-specialist audience and develop their analytical skills using current research.
+Students have the opportunity to participate in regular practical activities, write presentations based on peer-reviewed literature for a non-specialist audience and develop their analytical skills using current research.
 In the second year of A level, students get practical experience of techniques rarely carried out in a school or college setting including PCR, gel electrophoresis and bacterial transformation as part of the Molecular Biology section of the course.

 Topics/Areas of study